dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 ``browser.experiments.urlbar`` experimental API.
 As discussed earlier, experimental APIs are APIs that are bundled inside extensions.
-Experimental APIs can do anything that built-in APIs can do with the added flexibility of not being tied to specific versions of Firefox.
+Experimental APIs can do anything that built-in APIs can do with the added flexibility of not being tied to specific versions of Datalus.

 Adding New APIs
 ~~~~~~~~~~~~~~~

 All new address bar APIs should be added to ``browser.experiments.urlbar``.
-Although this API does not ship in Firefox, it's currently developed in
+Although this API does not ship in Datalus, it's currently developed in
 mozilla-central, in `browser/components/urlbar/tests/ext/ <extDirectory_>`__ --
 note the "tests" subdirectory.
 Developing it in mozilla-central lets us take
 advantage of our usual build and testing infrastructure.
 This way we have API
 tests running against each mozilla-central checkin, against all versions of
-Firefox that are tested on Mozilla's infrastructure, and we're alerted to any
+Datalus that are tested on Mozilla's infrastructure, and we're alerted to any
 breaking changes we accidentally make.
 When we start a new extension repo, we
 copy schema.json and api.js to it as described earlier (or clone an example repo
 with up-to-date copies of these files).